-Existing roadway restrictions (height, width, weight) and deficient intersection radius locations were observed in the field and researched from NYSDOT resources during our initial review.
-Height restrictions such as overhead span wire signal heads and vertical clearances under bridges along State Route 60 as well as low utility wires along various local roads as described under the roadway evaluation will prevent or make it difficult for access of Overwidth/Overweight vehicles.
+Existing roadway restrictions (height, width, weight) and deficient intersection radius locations were observed in the field by C&S and researched from NYSDOT resources during the preparation of the Transportation Study (Appendix WW).
+Height restrictions such as overhead span wire signal heads and vertical clearances under bridges along State Route 60 as well as low utility wires along various local roads as described under the roadway evaluation will prevent or make it difficult for access of overwidth/overweight vehicles.
 There are a few local roads within the project area that are considered narrow with only one lane.
-Some wind turbine access roads are located along these narrow roads, so it may be necessary to either widen the road or provide traffic control (contractor flag person or local police agency) for the Overwidth/Overweight delivery vehicles.
-The bridges along the potential construction routes appear to have sufficient width to accommodate the Overwidth/Overweight vehicles, but also will be checked during the Special Hauling Permit Application process.
+Some wind turbine access roads are located along these narrow roads, so it may be necessary to either widen the road or provide traffic control (contractor flag person or local police agency) for the overwidth/overweight delivery vehicles.
+The bridges along the potential construction routes appear to have sufficient width to accommodate the overwidth/overweight vehicles, but also will be checked during the Special Hauling Permit Application process.
 There are no weight restrictions along State Route 60, but the following local roads have load postings:

-- County Route 64 is posted for a 6 Ton weight limit between Park Street in Sinclairville and County Route 66 - County Route 72 is posted for a seasonal 6 Ton weight limit (March 1st to May 31st) between NY 60 and County Route 85, then posted for axle weight limit of 6 Tons from County Route 85 to South Hill Road. - County Route 75 is posted for a 6 Ton weight limit between Park Street in Sinclairville and Barnum Road. - County Route 77 is posted for a seasonal 6 Ton weight limit (March 1st to May 31st) from Main Street in Sinclairville to Mill Creek Road and from Ruttenbur Road to CR 72 Bard Road. - Tarbox Road, located in the Town of Arkwright, is posted with a 6 Ton weight limit from County Route 72 to Hall Road. - Weaver Road, located in the Town of Cherry Creek, is posted with a 6 Ton weight limit for the entire length. - Plank Road located in the Town of Cherry Creek, is posted with a seasonal 6 Ton weight limit (Nov.
-1st to Apr.
-30th) from CR 85 to Dybkas Road.
+- County Route 64 is posted for a 6 Ton weight limit between Park Street in Sinclairville and County Route 66 - County Route 72 is posted for a seasonal 6 Ton weight limit (March 1 to May 31) between NY 60 and County Route 85, then posted for axle weight limit of 6 Tons from County Route 85 to South Hill Road. - County Route 75 is posted for a 6 Ton weight limit between Park Street in Sinclairville and Barnum Road. - County Route 77 is posted for a seasonal 6 Ton weight limit (March 1 to May 31) from Main Street in Sinclairville to Mill Creek Road and from Ruttenbur Road to CR 72 Bard Road. - Tarbox Road, located in the Town of Arkwright, is posted with a 6 Ton weight limit from County Route 72 to Hall Road. - Weaver Road, located in the Town of Cherry Creek, is posted with a 6 Ton weight limit for the entire length. - Plank Road located in the Town of Cherry Creek, is posted with a seasonal 6 Ton weight limit (November 1 to April 30) from CR 85 to Dybkas Road. - South Hill Road, located in the Town of Arkwright, is posted with a seasonal 6 Ton limit (March 1 to June 1) from Dybkas Road to CR 72. - Boutwell Hill Road, in the Town of Cherry Creek, has a seasonal posted weight limit (November 1 to April 30) of 6 Tons from the Town Line to CR 85 Erwin Road.

-- South Hill Road, located in the Town of Arkwright, is posted with a seasonal 6 Ton limit (March 1st to June 1st) from Dybkas Road to CR 72. - Boutwell Hill Road, in the Town of Cherry Creek, has a seasonal posted weight limit (Nov.
-1st to Apr.
-30th) of 6 Tons from the Town Line to CR 85 Erwin Road. - Cleland Road, in the Town of Charlotte, has a posted weight limit of 5 Ton for all axles between Boutwell Road and Thornton Road. - Sanford Road, in the Town of Cherry Creek, has a seasonal 6 ton weight restriction (Nov.
-1st to Apr.
-30th) for the entire length.
+- Cleland Road, in the Town of Charlotte, has a posted weight limit of 5 Ton for all axles between Boutwell Road and Thornton Road. - Sanford Road, in the Town of Cherry Creek, has a seasonal 6 ton weight restriction (November 1 to April 30) for the entire length.

-For the deficient intersections, the path of the 155 foot trailer design vehicle (for turbine blades) using a 150 foot intersection radius was evaluated along the potential travel routes to the wind turbine sites to identify temporary intersection improvements required.
-Additional mitigation (tree removal, utility pole relocation, removal/relocation of other tall objects) may be needed due to the turbine blade length extending beyond the rear trailer of the delivery vehicle.
-See Appendix G for the Table of Roadway Restrictions and Table of Intersection Restrictions (along potential access route locations only).
+For the deficient intersections, the path of the worst-case design vehicle using a 150 foot intersection radius was evaluated along the potential travel routes to the wind turbine sites to identify temporary intersection improvements required.
+See Appendix G of the Transportation Study for the Table of Roadway Restrictions and Table of Intersection Restrictions (along potential access road locations only).